timothyb0912/blog/_posts/2021-12-24-Personal-data-science.md

 Given these benefits, the immediate question is--how can we get started?
 I believe the thing to do is to leverage the fact that "emotions are data."
-As far as personal data science goes, the most critical data science project to begin with is collecting data on and understanding our emotions and moods.
+As far as personal data science goes, a critical data science project to begin with is collecting data on and understanding our emotions and moods.
 The reason for this is that if we feel bad, then our attempts to solve any other problem become more difficult.

-To practically get started, I would focus on the basics.
+To get started, I would focus on infrastructure basics.
-Create a folder structure on our computer.
+Specifically, consider the golden path shown in the diagram below.

+Start by creating a digital folder.
 Let this folder house all of our data science projects, and yes, there will be multiple.

 A helpful structure for our overall folder could be the P.A.R.A. folder system.
 That is, four sub-folders: projects, areas, resources, and archives.
-Our various data science projects will live in their own repositories, within one of these four sub-folders.
+Each of our data science projects will live in its own repository within one of these four sub-folders.
 More on the P.A.R.A structure here.